LoyolaChicagoBooks/introcs-csharp/rst/filewrite.rst

 It should contain just what was written!

-That folder also contains the executable program created when MonoDevelop builds your project.
+That folder also contains the executable program created when Xamarin Studio builds your project.

-If you were to run the program from the command line instead of from MonoDevelop, the file would appear in the current directory.
+If you were to run the program from the command line instead of from Xamarin Studio, the file would appear in the current directory.

 As you can use a :ref:`Format-Strings` with